Patterson (radio series): Episode four

 When Patterson wakes up at Victor's, somewhat confused, he is shocked to learn of his marriage split.
-Patterson returns the lawnmower, only for Misty to tell him he doesn't have one.
+Patterson returns the lawnmower, only for Misty to tell him he does not have one.
 He admits to borrowing one from a colleague once but then Victor went off with it under an assumed name.
 Patterson is also horrified to discover he is apparently giving an inaugural lecture on Lycidas the following evening in front the Vice-Chancellor and some important dignitaries.
 With no time to write anything and his job on the line once more, he is forced to plagiarise an essay by T.S.
 Eliot.
 He surmises that no one there will recognise it.
 Amy Spade has more bad news for Patterson - no sooner had he gone then Cuthbertson moved in with Jane.
 When he tells Melissa about his change of circumstances, she agrees to take him in but warns he "will have to sing for his supper."
 She also gives him a style makeover.
 Initially, he suffers stress-induced impotence but Melissa is persistent.
 Her constant demands take their toll and the following evening, Patterson falls asleep on the toilet before his lecture and cannot be roused.
 Probity, the university porter, delivers the speech in his place but reads out both the title and the original author of the photocopied essay to the assembled throng.